gptankit/serviceq/README.md

 <h2>ServiceQ</h2>

-ServiceQ is a TCP layer for parallel service deployments.
+ServiceQ is a TCP layer for parallel HTTP service deployments.
 It distributes load across multiple endpoints and buffer requests on error (in scenarios of downtimes, service unavailability, connection loss etc).
-The buffered requests are forwarded in-order when the service is available next.
+The buffered requests are forwarded in FIFO order when the service is available next.

 Noticeable features -